JosephMutyaba/ToDo-App/README.md

 # Flutter ToDo App

 This is a simple ToDo app developed using Flutter.
 It allows users to manage their tasks and keep track of their to-do list efficiently.
+The hive noSQL database is used.

 ## Features